mikeric/rivets/_harp/sections/getting-started/configuring.md

 Rivets.js comes with an `on-*` binder for attaching event handlers to DOM nodes on a particular event.
 Depending on your workflow, you may want to augment how Rivets.js calls your event handlers.
 The `handler` function lets you do just that.

-The default event handler behaves like a standard DOM event handler — called in the context of the event target, passing in the event object as the first argument — but with a second argument as the model scope of the view.
+The default event handler behaves like a standard DOM event handler &mdash; called in the context of the event target, passing in the event object as the first argument &mdash; but with a second argument as the model scope of the view.

 ```javascript
 rivets.configure({